Skip to main content

 Legal information for International Students

-Students form EU member states, Iceland, Liechtenstein, Norway and Switzerland can work as much as they want.
+Students from EU member states, Iceland, Liechtenstein, Norway and Switzerland can be employed without restrictions.

-Students from other countries with a limited Student Residence Permit or Student Visa may work for limited numbers of hourse and may not be self-employed.
+Students from other countries with a Student Residence Permit or Student Visa are entitled to limited employment and may not be self-employed.

-You are allowed to work for 140 full days or 280 half days within a calendar year.
-However, this work may neither impede on the purpose of your stay - studying - nor may it extend the duration of your stay.
+You are entitled to work up to a maximum of 140 full days or 280 half days per calendar year.
+Thereby the purpose of your residence permit - study - should not be affected.

-Only the actual workdays are counted, not the validity period of your employment contract.
+Only days actually worked are counted, regardless of the validity of your employment contract.
 This means that the weekend is not counted as long as you did not actually work on the weekend.

 Alternatively, employment of up to 20 hours per week is also permitted.

-Employees and employers must document compliance with the regulations.
+Employees and employers must monitor and document compliance with the regulations.

 Occupation requiring a permit

 If you have used up your quota of employment that did not require a permit or if your employment does not fall under the categories listed here, you will need a permit for your occupation.
-You can apply for this permit with the Foreigners’ Registration Office or - if you are a student from Croatia - with the Employment Agency (Agentur für Arbeit).
+You can apply for this permit with the Immigration Office.

-Employment for students that exceeds 140 full workdays or 280 half workdays may only be granted as part-time employment.
-The occupation can only be approved if it does not change the purpose of study and if it does not pose a significant obstacle or delay in completing your degree.
-The Foreigners’ Registrations Office issues work permits on a case-by-case basis.
-The Federal Employment Agency must usually also approve the occupation (the Foreigners’ Registrations Office will make this request on your behalf).
+Students may only be permitted to work more than 140 full or 280 half days as part-time employment if it does not change the purpose of study and if it does not pose a significant obstacle or delay in completing your degree.
+The Immigration Office issues work permits on a case-by-case basis.
+The Federal Employment Agency must usually also approve the occupation (the Immigration Office will make this request on your behalf).

 Internships while Studying